phongtranWW/phongtranWW/README.md

   - Jest 🧪
   - Swagger 📑

-## 🚀 My Programming Philosophy
+## 🚀 My Approach to Coding

-I thrive on creativity and pushing the boundaries of what's possible with technology.
-Instead of sticking to conventional CRUD apps, I strive to build systems that are **novel** and **cutting-edge** by leveraging modern tools and methodologies.
-My goal is to create **innovative** and **scalable** backend solutions that stand out.
+I focus on being **creative** with my coding.
+Instead of just building basic backend systems, I try to make each project **new** and **exciting** by using the latest technologies.
+My goal is to build **innovative** and **scalable** systems.

 ## 🧠 Fast Learner & Problem Solver

-One of my strengths is my ability to **quickly grasp new technologies** and adapt to new challenges.
-I am always eager to learn and improve, tackling complex problems with a fresh perspective and a strong problem-solving mindset.
+I’m good at **picking up new technologies quickly** and solving tough problems.
+I’m always excited to learn new things and find creative solutions to challenges.

-## 📬 Let's Connect
+## 📬 Let’s Connect

-Feel free to check out my repositories and contact me if you'd like to collaborate or discuss any exciting project ideas!
-I'm always open to new opportunities and challenges.
+Feel free to check out my projects or get in touch if you want to collaborate or talk about new ideas!
+I’m always open to learning and working on interesting projects.

+You can reach me at: [tranphong.programmer@gmail.com]

 ---

-[Your Contact Information or Social Links]